OrmesherPersonal/SlackCloneChallenge/README.md

 *You are using a Mac OS machine or Windows (not older than 10 years).
 *You have basic understanding of a communicator programme (like WhatSapp, Messenger).

-    Installing Slack Clone
+    Installing Splack

-To install Slack CLone, follow these steps:
+To install Splack, follow these steps:
 Mac OS and Windows:
 1. Pull the code from this link: <insert our wonderful GitHub link>
 2. Open/Download the link in your VS Code.
 3. If the latest version of React is installed, right click the "index.html" file and click "Open with live server".
 4. It will take a few moments for the App to load on the screen.

-    Using Slack Clone
+    Using Splack

-To use Slack Clone, follow these steps:
+To use Splack, follow these steps:
-1. Once Slack Clone is opened in the browser you will be able to see the "Login" button.
+1. Once Splack is opened in the browser you will be able to see the "Login" button.
 Click it.
 2. Now you're in the App.
 You should be able to see (in the centre of the page) a large text-like box where users can input their messages.
 3. Left hand side contains a slide bar, where you can access different channels.
 4. Right hand side contains a slide bar, where you can access settings and personal information of the user.

     <!-- Conbtributing to Slack Clone -->

-//To contribute to "Slack Clone", follow these steps:
+//To contribute to "Splack", follow these steps:
 //1.
 Fork this repository.
 //2.
 Create a branch: git checkout -b <branch_name>.
 //3.
 Make your changes and commit them: git commit -m '<commit_message>'